tulip-control/tulip-control/doc/intro.rst

   * Design a continuous controller that implements the discrete plan.

-More information on the solution strategy is available in [WTOXM11]_.
+More information on the solution strategy is available in [WTOXM11]_ and :doc:`formulations`.

-.. include:: install.txt

 Version 1.0 Release Notes
 -------------------------